ayanover/ayanover/README.md

 <h3>About me</h3>
 I am a student at Wrocław University of Science and Technology.
 My major is IT Automation Systems.
 My main field of interest is .NET but I aspire to be a full-stack developer.
-Aside from studying full-time on a university, I am a freelancer, I create features in .NET, debug code and fix bugs.
+Aside from studying full-time on a university, I am a freelancer who create features in C#/.NET, debug code and fix bugs.
 I also make websites for small businesses.

 - 🌱 I’m currently learning **more about .NET**